Maps show the forecast track of Tropical Storm Gabrielle, the 7th named storm of the 2025 Atlantic hurricane season

 Tropical Storm Gabrielle formed Wednesday morning over the central Atlantic Ocean, becoming the seventh named storm of the 2025 Atlantic hurricane season.
 Forecasters expect the weather system to remain over open waters for the next several days and haven't yet warned of any hazards that could potentially affect land.
 But it may become a low-grade hurricane as it intensifies over the weekend.

-The storm's current forecast predicts that Gabrielle's track will carry it north of the Caribbean and away from land, but the system could reach Bermuda next week as it continues to strengthen, CBS News meteorologist Nikki Nolan said.
+The storm's current forecast predicts that Gabrielle's track will carry it north of the Caribbean and away from land, but the system could reach Bermuda next week as it continues to strengthen over the open waters of the central Atlantic Ocean, CBS News meteorologist Nikki Nolan said.

-A map produced by Nolan shows Gabrielle's anticipated westward path through Monday, at which point it may be packing hurricane-force winds as strong as 85 mph.
+A map produced by Nolan shows Gabrielle's anticipated path through Tuesday, at which point it may be packing hurricane-force winds.
 The storm could develop into a hurricane Sunday as it passes near the Caribbean, according to the map.
+The forecast track shows Gabrielle remaining north of the Caribbean islands and away from land.

-Gabrielle developed before 11 a.m.
-ET on Wednesday, when the storm was situated roughly 1,000 miles east of the northern Leeward Islands and tracking northwest at 22 miles per hour, the National Hurricane Center said in an advisory.
+By Thursday morning, Gabrielle was situated roughly 845 miles east of the northern Leeward Islands and tracking northwest at 15 mph, the National Hurricane Center said in an advisory.

-Its maximum sustained winds were 45 mph, just over the threshold that differentiates a tropical depression from a tropical storm.
+Its maximum sustained winds Thursday morning were 50 mph, just over the threshold that differentiates a tropical depression from a tropical storm.
 Gabrielle grew from a tropical depression in the Atlantic that meteorologists initially flagged earlier on Wednesday.

-Tropical storm force winds extended outward some 175 miles from Gabrielle's center on Wednesday morning, the Hurricane Center said, adding that the storm's path and overall forecast remained "highly uncertain" as its center was still poorly defined.
+Tropical-storm-force winds extended outward some 240 miles from Gabrielle's center on Thursday morning, the hurricane center said.
+The storm will likely move west-northwest or northwest during the next few days, the agency said.
+There is "little change in strength" expected over the next 48 hours, but the center forecast "some gradual intensification" late in the weekend.

+The storm may have some impacts to Bermuda early next week, Nolan said.

 Gabrielle took shape about one week after what was historically considered the peak of the Atlantic hurricane season, which runs annually from June 1 to Nov.
 30 and has in the past become most active around Sept.
 10.